University of Manchester

 I graduated with a BA (Honours) Youth and Community Work.
 I was also an Associate Lecturer at Manchester Metropolitan University until 2005.
 I studied part-time during 2013-2014, for a Certificate in International Development at Cambridge University.

 My Role in LuCiD

-Currently I am working as a bilingual (Chinese / English) research assistant (RA) in a research project on ‘Early communicative interaction and vocabulary development.’
-The project aims is to track the emergence and interaction associated with infants’ early communicative gestures (eg, showing gestures and points).
-My researches involves working on Cantonese, Mandarin and English speaking infants from Chinese and English communities within the Manchester area and involve video-recording infants and their mothers while engaged in free-play situations.
+I worked as a bilingual (Chinese / English) research assistant (RA) on a research project on ‘Early communicative interaction and vocabulary development.’
+The project aims is to track the emergence and interaction associated with infants’ early communicative gestures (e.g., showing gestures and points).
+My research involved working on Cantonese, Mandarin and English speaking infants from Chinese and English communities within the Manchester area and involved video-recording infants and their mothers while engaged in free-play situations.